PeterK910/RAIT-Python/README.md

 This repository implements the RAIT matlab library using Pytorch for GPU compatibility (instead of numpy)

 ## Known issues
-### Overinstallation
-`pip install -e .` will install far more pytorch-related packages than what is probably needed to run on desktop (not necessarily GPU).
-For now it is recommended to install pytorch from the official site.
+### Manual installation of dependencies
+`pip install -e .` will probably not be enough for proper use of this library.
+The dependencies need to be installed manually

 Check setup.py if this can be remedied.

-Spicy is not listed as a required package, even though it is
 ### Unimplemented/untested functions
 Currently the following functions are not implemented/tested: